Lightprotocol/light-protocol/cli/README.md

 cd cli && light test-validator
 ```

-This starts a Solana test-validator with the Light system programs and accounts, a prover server, and an indexer as background processes against a clean ledger.
+This starts a Solana test-validator with the Light system programs and accounts, a prover server, and a photon indexer as background processes against a clean ledger.

 ```bash